Samizo-AITL/Samizo-AITL.github.io/en/index.md

 AI, control theory, and LLM-based technologies are **not treated as standalone solutions**.

-In this portal, they are positioned as:
+They are positioned as:

-> **The outermost layer that enables full and correct utilization of physical models.**
+> **The outermost layer that enables correct and complete utilization of physical models.**

 The system architecture is viewed as a **layered structure**: